 logo for pulau-pangkor.com

-My first visit to Pangkor was in 2003, and when I visited, I had no idea what the Pangkor beaches would look like.
-However, I had seen many other beaches, I thought the beaches of Pangkor island would e the same as any other beach.
-The Pangkor beaches proved me wrong!
+However, I had seen many other beaches, I thought the beaches of Pangkor would be the same as any other beach.
+The beaches at the island proved me wrong!

 Of all the Malaysian Islands, Pulau Pangkor has still some beautiful and quiet beaches.
 Here you can still find the peace and tranquility many other beaches in Malaysia have lost.
-The sort of peace and tranquility that can be found in an oversized bean bag chair.

 Teluk Nipah and Pasir Bogak have attractions as the banana boats, kayaks and jet ski's available.
 Also it's possible to rent a boat to go around the island and do some snorkeling at Giam Island in front of Teluk Nipah.
 Snorkeling gear and life-vests are all available and mandatory on the boat.